 You then would create a second assessment that does not show expected output and allows only a single attempt.
 This way, the student will not know what input data is being passed in and does not have another opportunity to modify their code and re-run the assessment.

 Specifying inputs and outputs

-The final step in configuring an assessment is to set up the inputs and outputs.
+The final step in configuring an assessment is to set up the inputs and outputs in the Grading section.
 There are some important details to understand.